Skip to main content

 The Planning

-Israel's response was built on intelligence and rehearsal, not improvisation.
+Israel's response was built on intelligence and rehearsal.
 The Mossad extensively interviewed passengers released in Paris.
 Israeli intelligence consulted Solel Boneh, the construction firm whose workers had built the terminal, obtaining architectural blueprints.
 The IDF erected a partial replica of the airport structure and drilled Sayeret Matkal — Israel's elite special reconnaissance unit, commanded by Lieutenant Colonel Yonatan Netanyahu — through every phase of the assault.
 Four C-130 Hercules transports were loaded, flight-planned, and rehearsed for a round-trip of over 4,000 kilometres.

 The Raid

 The aircraft landed at Entebbe late on 3 July 1976.
 A black Mercedes and Land Rovers — a deliberate deception mimicking Idi Amin's motorcade — led the assault column toward the terminal.
-The fighting was brief and ferocious.
+The fighting was brief.
 All seven hijackers and approximately 45 Ugandan soldiers were killed.
 The assault phase lasted roughly 30 minutes; the entire ground operation was completed in approximately 53 minutes before the C-130s lifted off.

 Dora Bloch, 73, had been transferred before the raid to Mulago Hospital in Kampala after choking on food.
 She was not among those rescued.
 On Idi Amin's orders, officers of the Ugandan Army dragged her from her hospital bed and killed her.
 Her body was found in 1979 by Tanzanian soldiers near a sugar plantation outside Kampala.
 She was buried in Jerusalem.